Fermat's principle: Equivalence to Huygens's construction

 By (i), the ray path is a path of stationary traversal time from P to W′; and by (ii), it is a path of stationary traversal time from a point on W to P′.

-So Huygens' construction implicitly defines a ray path as a path of stationary traversal time between successive positions of a wavefront, the time being reckoned from a point-source on the earlier wavefront.
+So Huygens's construction implicitly defines a ray path as a path of stationary traversal time between successive positions of a wavefront, the time being reckoned from a point-source on the earlier wavefront.
 This conclusion remains valid if the secondary wavefronts are reflected or refracted by surfaces of discontinuity in the properties of the medium, provided that the comparison is restricted to the affected paths and the affected portions of the wavefronts.

 Fermat's principle, however, is conventionally expressed in point-to-point terms, not wavefront-to-wavefront terms.
-Accordingly, let us modify the example by supposing that the wavefront which becomes surface W at time t, and which becomes surface W′ at the later time t + Δt, is emitted from point A at time 0.
+Accordingly, the example may be modified by supposing that the wavefront which becomes surface W at time t, and which becomes surface W′ at the later time t + Δt, is emitted from point A at time 0.
 Let P be a point on W (as before), and B a point on W′.
 And let A, W, W′, and B be given, so that the problem is to find P.

-If P satisfies Huygens' construction, so that the secondary wavefront from P is tangential to W′ at B, then PB is a path of stationary traversal time from W to B. Adding the fixed time from A to W, we find that APB is the path of stationary traversal time from A to B (possibly with a restricted domain of comparison, as noted above), in accordance with Fermat's principle.
-The argument works just as well in the converse direction, provided that W′ has a well-defined tangent plane at B. Thus Huygens' construction and Fermat's principle are geometrically equivalent.
+If P satisfies Huygens's construction, so that the secondary wavefront from P is tangential to W′ at B, then PB is a path of stationary traversal time from W to B. Adding the fixed time from A to W, it follows that APB is the path of stationary traversal time from A to B (possibly with a restricted domain of comparison, as noted above), in accordance with Fermat's principle.
+The argument works just as well in the converse direction, provided that W′ has a well-defined tangent plane at B. Thus Huygens's construction and Fermat's principle are geometrically equivalent.

-Through this equivalence, Fermat's principle sustains Huygens' construction and thence all the conclusions that Huygens was able to draw from that construction.
+Through this equivalence, Fermat's principle sustains Huygens's construction and thence all the conclusions that Huygens was able to draw from that construction.
 In short, "The laws of geometrical optics may be derived from Fermat's principle".
 With the exception of the Fermat–Huygens principle itself, these laws are special cases in the sense that they depend on further assumptions about the media.
 Two of them are mentioned under the next heading.